 2. Heading Usage and Scannable Content Structure for On-Page SEO

-To learn more about Heading Tags and their functions for SEO and Web Accessibility, you can read our guideline.
+To learn more about Heading Tags and their functions for SEO and Web Accessibility, you can read our guidelines.

 With thorough keyword research, you can ensure that your content meets the user’s intentions.
-Instead of overwhelming your entire article with your keyword (keyword stuffing), as was previously the practice, you should use the keyword and any synonyms in a natural way.
+Instead of overwhelming your entire article with your keyword (keyword stuffing), as was previously the practice, you should use the keyword and any synonyms naturally.

-Three simple tricks help you to find relevant LSI keywords:
+Three simple tricks help you find relevant LSI keywords: